Philippine Collegian: Nationalism and dictatorship (1961-1986)

+After People Power (1986-2000)

 The paper remained vigilant even after the collapse of the Marcos regime.
-In the 1989 editorial “EDSA and UP—Three Years After,” EIC Ruben Carranza, Jr. noted that “social injustice and foreign domination” remained entrenched in Philippine society.
+In the 1989 editorial "EDSA and UP—Three Years After", editor Ruben Carranza noted that "social injustice and foreign domination" remained entrenched in Philippine society.
 In the euphoria following the end of People Power, this viewpoint was decidedly unpopular.

 The conflicts experienced by the Collegian, however, were not entirely external.
 Power struggles and challenges in editorship roused many controversies in the past.
-For instance, the Rebel Collegian came into existence in 1996 after the battle between Voltaire Veneracion and Richard Gappi, rivals for the EIC post that year.
+The Rebel Collegian came into existence in 1996 after the battle between Voltaire Veneracion and Richard Gappi, rivals for the editorship that year.
 The UP community saw two contending Collegians—Gappi's Rebel Collegian and the regular Collegian under Veneracion.
 The articles in the Rebel Collegian in 1996 bore no byline, although it was an open secret that Gappi led the publication's operations.
 The newsprint became an arena of the opposing camps from the ideological rift that characterized the Left movement then.
 On the one hand, Veneracion and the editor before him, Ibarra Gutierrez, espoused social democratic politics, Gappi and most of his colleagues from former EIC Michael John Ac-Ac's staff embraced national democracy.
 The 1980s and 1990s spurred additional internal disputes as staffers and editors fought to assert competing philosophies.

+Early 2000s

+The Collegian was hosted on kule.upd.edu.ph in the early 2000s.
+It later migrated to philippinecollegian.net and then philippinecollegian.org.
+Online copies of the publication's print issues were posted on DeviantArt until 2013, later migrating to Issuu.

-At the height of the campaign against the 300 percent tuition hike, then UP President Emerlinda Roman insisted on a public bidding for the Collegian's printing press, based on the administration's interpretation of Republic Act 9184 or the Government Procurement Act, and thus withheld funds for four months—the publication's longest hiatus since World War II.
+At the height of the campaign against the 300 percent tuition hike, then UP President Emerlinda Roman insisted on a public bidding for the Collegian's printing press, based on the university administration's interpretation of Republic Act 9184 or the Government Procurement Act.
+The Collegian's funds were withheld for four months.